The 9 Best Things to Do and See in Loch Ness, Scotland

 Situated on the edge of Loch Ness, 21 miles (34km) southwest of Inverness, Urquhart Castle was once one of Scotland’s largest castles.
 Its ruins include a tower house with a fantastic view over the Great Glen.
 The castle dates back to between the 13th and 16th century and played a role in the Wars of Scottish Independence (14th century).
 It then became a royal castle and was raided several times by the MacDonald Earls of Ross.
 The castle was abandoned in the 17th century, but, now that its ruins are open to visitors, it is one of the most visited castles in Scotland.

-Situated in Fort George’s former lieutenant governor’s house, the Highlanders’ Museum has an estimated 40,000 artefacts, documents and photographs on display and is the largest regimental museum in Scotland outside of Edinburgh.
-Inside the museum, take a peek at the ante and dining rooms to get a feel for what the interior of the governor’s house used to look like, or marvel at the vast collection of medals, uniforms and historic paintings of the officers.
+Situated in Fort George’s former Lieutenant Governors’ House, the Highlanders’ Museum has an estimated 30,000 artefacts, documents and photographs on display and is the largest regimental museum in Scotland outside of Edinburgh.
+Inside the Museum, visitors can see rooms of the Governor’s house as they would have been, such as the ante room and dining room.
+Also, a vast collection of medals, uniforms and historic paintings of officers can be viewed here.

 Natural Feature